|Eos Asthma Toolkit|

 In contrast to the above therapies that directly reduce the ability of the bone marrow to produce eosinophils, omalizumab is a monoclonal antibody directed against the allergy antibody, IgE, that results in reduction of eosinophilia because of lessening of allergic reactivity (and, in fact, parts of omalizumab’s benefit might be due to this reduction).
-It is approved for use in the U.S. to treat moderate to severe persistent asthma in patients aged 6 years or older with a positive skin test or in vitro reactivity to a perennial aeroallergen and symptoms that are inadequately controlled with corticosteroids.
+While not approved for eosinophilic asthma, omalizumab has shown positive benefit in patients with eosinophilic asthma, with greater success in patients with higher eosinophil counts.
+It is approved for use in the U.S. to treat moderate to severe persistent allergic asthma in patients aged 6 years or older with a positive skin test or in vitro reactivity to a perennial aeroallergen and symptoms that are inadequately controlled with corticosteroids.
 However, most patients with the eosinophilic subtype of asthma do not have IgE-mediated allergy, and therefore, most will not benefit from omalizumab.

 Asthma can be debilitating and asthma-related episodes can be frightening.
 Uncontrolled asthma may interfere with daily activities, such as school and work.